 Toddler Olivia

-Right before Olivia turned two, we entered a season of life where we moved five times in 7 months, so talk about transitions!
+Right before Olivia turned two, we entered a season of life where we moved five times in seven months, so talk about transitions!
 Several moves, mom going back to work after summer break, and a toddler about to become a big sister all equaled a recipe for disaster when it came to sleep.

-The good news is, I had just become a sleep consultant when we entered this season, so I had more tricks up my sleeve.
-And although we tried, CIO just didn’t work with our toddler anymore.
+And although we tried, the cry-it-out method just didn’t work with our toddler anymore.
 She was older and there were so many more dynamics in play (language, fears, stresses, new places, etc.), and we just couldn’t do it again.

-Avery was born three months after I had become a sleep consultant, so we knew how to help establish a sleep foundation from the start.
 And we didn’t have to officially “sleep train” her because those skills continued to mature as she got older, and again, we knew how to continue supporting those skills and how to adjust with her age.
-(For my top newborn tips, read this post!)

 And what a difference it makes!

 I have felt stuck and like there were no real options for us.
 I have “winged it” without any sort of plan and or knowing if it would work.
-And I look back at that exhausted mama and want to tell her there is another way!

 With Grace,